teqfrn/blog/README.md

 # blog
-yes this is my blog
+yes this is my blog.